ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Here is a video from IHME on how to access the cluster from a terminal using the command line.
 NEED LINK

+Mac users will need to use the above method for cluster access.
-For new users, there are some SSH clients that come with a graphical user interface (e.g., you can "click" on things rather than type commands only) which are more intuitive and we recommend if you are new to this type of computing work.
+For Windows users, there are some SSH clients that come with a graphical user interface (e.g., you can "click" on things rather than type commands only) which are more intuitive and we recommend if you are new to this type of computing work.

-As mentioned above, for Windows users this is PuTTY or Bitvise and for Windows users this is iTerm2.
+As mentioned above, for Windows users this is PuTTY or Bitvise

 Link to download `PuTTY or Bitvise <https://www.putty.org/>`_

-Link to download `iTerm2 <https://iterm2.com/>`_

 .. _cluster_access_putty: